adavarski/kind-tilt-django-demo/README.md

-## Django (polls app) development in Kubernetes using Tilt with PostgreSQL, Adminer and MinIO installed using Helm.
+## Django (polls app) development in Kubernetes (KinD) using Tilt with PostgreSQL, Adminer and MinIO installed using Helm.

 Sample Django project demonstrating how to use Tilt with Helm to develop a Django application in Kubernetes.
 This project uses the [polls app](https://docs.djangoproject.com/en/4.1/intro/tutorial01/) from the Django documentation and is configured to use PostgreSQL and MinIO as the database and file storage backend respectively.